Privacy Notice

 Sharing and sub-processors

-We share personal data with service providers who help us run the website and platform (for example, hosting and storage providers), strictly on a need-to-know basis and subject to contractual safeguards.
-For the Sylure service, uploads are stored in object storage and processed by our backend systems to generate results for your workspace.
+We share personal data with service providers who help us operate the website and platform (for example, hosting and storage providers), strictly on a need-to-know basis and subject to contractual safeguards including data processing terms.

 International transfers